Cristian Panin

-Cristian Călin Panin (born 9 June 1978) is a former Romanian footballer who played as a defender.
-He is currently the team manager at Liga I club CFR Cluj.
+Cristian Călin Panin (born 9 June 1978) is a Romanian former professional footballer who played as a defender, currently team manager at Liga I club CFR Cluj.

 Club career

 UTA Arad

 Panin was born on 9 June 1978 in Arad, Romania.
 He began playing senior-level football in 1997 at local club UTA in Liga II.
 He helped them gain promotion to Liga I in the 2001–02 season.
 Subsequently, Panin made his debut in the competition on 18 August 2002 under coach Ionuț Popa in a 2–1 loss to Național București.
 The Old Lady finished the season in 16th place, being relegated back to the second league.
 He spent one more season, then left after coach Ilie Stan wanted to bring new players to the club.